zerchen/AlignSDF/README.md

 ```

 ## Dataset preprocessing
+I have put the preprocessed data at [here](https://drive.google.com/drive/folders/1GoaA6vB6TwAAHmaobVo5GjRoCq2wT21R).
+You could skip following steps and use my preprocessed data.

-1. Download [ObMan](https://github.com/hassony2/obman) and [DexYCB](https://dex-ycb.github.io/) from their official webistes.
+Download [ObMan](https://github.com/hassony2/obman) and [DexYCB](https://dex-ycb.github.io/) from their official webistes.
 I use the `s1` split of DexYCB and make its data organization same as ObMan.
 The `data` directory structure is described as below.
 ```
 ${alignsdf}
 |-- data